acdcjunior/acdcjunior.github.io/_posts/2017-07-20-sh-docker-compose-not-found.md

 published: true
 ---

-You are at alpine and:
+You are at alpine and, boom:

     sh: docker-compose: not found